pcmv-dev/SBCloud/README.md

 This guide will help you get started and is by no means the best way of doing things... this is what works for me.
 I created this repo for my own reference.

 ## Guides Included
-- Installing Docker with Portainer frontend
+- Setup SBCloud scripts
-- Setup Rclone and config
+- Setup Rclone config
-- Creating dockers using Portainer
 - Using cron to schedule Rclone scripts

 # Disclaimer